ErikKusch/Homepage/content/authors/ErikKusch/_index.md

   link: https://www.instagram.com/erik_kusch/
 ---

 ## Hi.
 I'm **Erik Kusch**, an advisor at [CICERO Center for International Climate Research](https://cicero.oslo.no/en) where I work on interdisciplinary research focusing on [Climate and Nature Risk](https://cicero.oslo.no/en/research-groups/climate-impacts).
-In addition, I also work as a senior engineer at the [Natural History Museum of the University of Oslo](https://www.nhm.uio.no/english/) where I manage research infrastructure for the [BioDT project](https://biodt.eu/).

 Using big data and generating novel statistical methodology, I aim to understand how global and local processes and patterns in biological systems come about and are reinforced thus generating knowledge about the resilience of the Earth's ecosystems.